-Procurement KPIs (Key Performance Indicators) mean various things to different businesses, almost to the purpose that the majority of procurement leaders aren’t sure what counts as a KPI and what doesn’t.
+Procurement KPIs (Key Performance Indicators) mean various things to different businesses, almost to the purpose that the majority of procurement leaders aren’t sure what counts as a Procurement KPIs and what doesn’t.

 The procurement process is not any longer the straightforward source-buy-pay cycle; it’s grown into a full-fledged business function that plays a crucial part within the business’s growth strategy.
 The procurement manager has his task cut out – he must monitor, measure and manage the performance of his team.

 Procurement KPIs and metrics are considered effective since it is helpful to measure the performance of the procurement team.
 Procurement KPIs are essential to measuring the performance of the procurement process.

 In fact, procurement leaders usually look to enhance their procurement process bank on an array of procurement metrics that help them, monitor, evaluate, manage, and improve the procurement function.